If you live somewhat outside of an urban area, you might be looking for a high-gain antenna that picks up stations within a wide reception angle.

 - Usage of a splitter to hook up more than two televisions

-Although it possesses large physical dimensions, this design contributes to its relatively high gain and reception power.
-The fact you can swivel and aim each of the two panels separately is a big plus, and may increase your stations somewhat more than what you may otherwise get with a rigidly designed frame.
+The fact you can swivel and aim each of the two panels separately is a big plus in my eyes, and may increase your stations somewhat more than what you may otherwise get with a rigidly designed frame.

 I definitely like the sturdy, weatherproof design that provides stable reception even during winds and rain.
-Antennas Direct is a reputable company and the support materials on their website are among the most thorough I’ve seen from a manufacturer.
+Antennas Direct is a reputable company and the support materials on their website are among the most thorough you’ll find.

 Coaxial cable length (feet)